-The previous table shows the discounted cash flows of the Fund's financial liabilities on the basis of their earliest possible contractual maturity.
+The previous table shows the undiscounted cash flows of the Fund's financial liabilities on the basis of their earliest possible contractual maturity.
+The gross amounts include interest payable where appropriate.
 The carrying amounts are similar to the gross amounts.

-The Fund's expected cash flows on these instruments do not vary significantly from this analysis except for net assets attributable to the holders of redeemable units, which the Fund has the contractual obligation to redeem within the 2 days of notice.
-Historical experience indicates that these units are held by unit holders based on medium or long term basis, however redemption levels are very difficult to predict as they vastly fluctuate with the changing market conditions and investor needs or objectives.
+The Fund's expected cash flows on these instruments do not vary significantly from this analysis except for net assets attributable to the holders of redeemable units, which the Fund has the contractual obligation to redeem with in the 2 days of the notice.
+Historical experience indicates that these units are held by unit holders based on medium or long term basis, however redemption levels are are very difficult to predict as they vastly fluctuate with the changing market conditions and investor needs or objectives..